jdh4/N-Body-Prob/README.md

 -----------------------------------------------------
 * - warm-up, not included in average
 ```

+We see that our baseline performance is 0.7 GFLOP/s.

 For this exercise, the run times are short so it is okay to use the login node.
 In general, one should submit batch jobs [using Slurm](https://researchcomputing.princeton.edu/support/knowledge-base/slurm).